 To all our fellow South Africans, we hope you are having a wonderful long weekend.
 Today we bring you a charming destination wedding all the way from beautiful Portugal.
-Elliot and Elliot drew inspiration from the surrounding area, including wine toned colors and the use of lavender throughout the intimate celebration.
+Elliot and Jessie drew inspiration from the surrounding area, including wine-toned colours and the use of lavender throughout the intimate celebration.

 What were the highlights of your wedding day?

 We wrote our own vows and included many personal details and traditions.
 It was amazing that everything went as planned!
 We tried to incorporate all our guests into the ceremony and truly there wasn’t a dry eye.
 This definitely ranks as the top moment of the day.

 Where did you get most of your ideas and inspiration from?

 At the beginning, I became a bit blog-obsessed and definitely spent too much time on Pinterest.
 But as the wedding date got closer, I looked more toward my own experiences and surroundings.
 We wanted things to be really personal and tried to incorporate all the things that we love.
 We used lavender throughout the decor, flowers and even meal and brought some special Ethiopia tej (honey wine) glasses to use as vases.